alpacaxander/dockercylc/README.md

 # dockercylc

+This image is a fast and easy way to run cylc suites on windows.

+## Environment Variables

 | Environment variable | Description |
 | -------------------- | -----------------------------------------------------------------------------|
 | suitename | On runtime the container will register /dockercylc/${suitename} and run cylc gui for it |